darrenjw/metagenomics/Exercise.md

 4. How many individuals were observed in the two samples?
 5. Find estimates for the total number of species in the communities corresponding to the two samples.
 6. Fit a selection of SAD models to the two samples.
 Which distribution fits best? `lnorm`? `poilog`?
 Something else?
 Is the same distribution best for both samples?
+7. Is it plausible that the two samples are independent samples from the same metacommunity?
-7. Summarise your conclusions regarding the biodiversity exhibited in the two samples
+8. Summarise your conclusions regarding the biodiversity exhibited in the two samples